galacticcouncil/hydration-docs/docs/staking.md

 ## Boosting Your Rewards {#boosting-your-rewards}

 Stakers can increase the pace at which they can claim their rewards by **collecting action points** and **boosting their rewards**.
 Action points can be acquired by performing certain actions that are incentivized by the Protocol.
-Initially, the only way to collect action points is to **participate in the governance of HydraDX** by [voting on community referenda](https://hydradx.subsquare.io/democracy/referenda) **using the staked HDX**.
+Initially, the only way to collect action points is to **participate in the governance of Hydration** by [voting on community referenda](https://hydradx.subsquare.io/democracy/referenda) **using the staked HDX**.

 <div style={{textAlign: 'center'}}>
   <img alt="login" src={useBaseUrl('/staking/rewards_bonding_curve.jpg')} width="500px" />